St. Albert, Alberta

-St. Albert is a city in Alberta on the Sturgeon River northwest of the City of Edmonton.
+St. Albert is a city in Alberta, Canada, next to the Sturgeon River, northwest of the City of Edmonton, the provincial capital.
 It was originally settled as a Métis community, and is now the second-largest city in the Edmonton Metropolitan Region.
 St. Albert first received its town status in 1904 and was reached by the Canadian Northern Railway in 1906.

-Originally separated from Edmonton by several miles of farmland, the 1980s expansion of Edmonton's city limits placed St. Albert immediately adjacent to the larger city on St. Albert's south and east sides.
+Originally separated from Edmonton by several miles of farmland, the 1980s expansion of Edmonton's city limits placed St. Albert immediately adjacent to the larger city on St. Albert's southern and eastern sides.